spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 ### Edit Podfile

 Our main dependency (react-native-spokestack) makes use of relatively new APIs only available in iOS 13+.
-Make sure to set your deployment target to iOS 13, and set the following
+Make sure to set your deployment target to iOS 13 at the top of your Podfile:

 ```ruby
 platform :ios, '13.0'